Get in the saddle: advice and support to get cycling in Oxfordshire

 I don’t know how to maintain a bike

 Understanding how to look after your bike and deal with everyday issues that could happen when you are out and about helps to make sure that you can enjoy cycling safely.
-The first thing you can do is learn the simple 'M' check that makes sure your roadworthy.
-British Cycling has a load of great guides on how to get started and more general maintenance.

 How do I find my way around?